Tuesday, August 27, 2013

 The annual examinations.
 And it so happened that once again I got through and Bhai Sahib flunked.
 I hadn’t worked very hard but I don’t know how I stood first again.
 Even I was surprised.
 Bhai Sahib had worked till he was nearly dead.
 He had mugged up every word in the syllabus.
 Till ten o’clock at night, from four o’clock in the morning, from six to nine-thirty before school.
 His face had lost its sheen, but still the poor man failed.
 I felt sad for him.
 When the result was announced he broke down.
 I also cried.
 The joy of having passed was halved.
 Had I also failed, Bhai Sahib wouldn’t have grieved so much, but who can alter the course of destiny!

 Now Bhai Sahib was just one class ahead of me.
-An evil thought entered my mind.
+A malicious thought entered my mind.
 Suppose he failed once again.
 Then we would be in the same class, and he would lose the high ground to humiliate me.
 But I wrenched this despicable idea out of my heart.
 After all, he upbraids me for my own good.
-It may look unpalatable to me now, yet it might be that I passed these examinations with good marks because of his sermonizing.
+It may look unpalatable to me now, yet it might be that I passed these examinations one after the other with good marks because of his sermonizing.

 I capitulated to this new stratagem.
 Today I really became aware of my smallness, and I began to look upon him with reverence.
 With tearful eyes, I said: ‘Not at all.
 Whatever you have said is true, and you have every right to say it.’